RFL League One Promotion Play-off Final: 2015–2016: Promotion and play-off finals

 Two new play-off systems were implemented in 2015, the Promotion Final and League 1 Play-offs.
 The top two teams would play in the Promotion Final with the winner being promoted.
 The loser would then join 3rd, 4th and 5th in the play-offs with the winner being promoted.

 2017–2018: Four team play-off

 Halfway through the 2017 season, it was announced that the Promotion Final would be scrapped in favour of the top team being automatically promoted while 2nd to 5th would play-off for the final promotion spot.
 The same system was used in 2018 bit the loser of the Play-off Final would have a second chance at promotion by playing 12th in the Championship due to a league restructure.

-2019–Present: Return to one up and five team play-off
+2019–2024: Return to one up and five team play-off

 At an EGM in 2018 the League 1 clubs voted in another restructure of the play-offs and promotion spots.
 From 2019 onwards they would use the same system used between 2006 and 2013 by having first being promoted automatically and 2nd to 6th competing in a five team play-off.